ariffebri22/SLS/Readme.md

 ---

 ## 🧑‍💻 About the Project

-I developed this project from scratch as part of a 3-day technical assessment.
-I successfully completed it in approximately 20 hours of focused development time.

 This system is designed to reflect industry-standard practices for authentication, authorization, session handling, and account security — all built with the purpose of demonstrating real-world implementation readiness.